Spain's Las Vegas — a skyline of hotels and holiday apartments, non-stop entertainment and a British holiday atmosphere

 Yes, there are no restrictions for EU citizens wanting to rent a home in Spain.
 You simply need to show your passport or NIE number and be able to document your finances, typically via payslips or a bank statement.

-It depends on whether you prioritise proximity to the beach, city life or peace and quiet — see our overview of the individual areas in Benidorm to find the right match for what you want.
+It depends on whether you prioritise proximity to the beach, city life or peace and quiet — see our overview of the individual areas in Benidorm to find the right match for your needs.

 Need help finding a rental in Benidorm?